tehaiks/vue-jump-start/README.md

 </p>

 # webSpring-Vue
-Simple boilerplate for web apps.
-It's fast and it's simple - that makes it a good way to start things.
-Based on Webpack, Vue, Vuex, jQuery and LESS - with ES2015 support.
+Simple boilerplate for performant web apps.
+For me, it was a good way to start messing with SPA.
+Based on Webpack(v1 - with Babel Support), Vue 2.0, Vuex, jQuery, and LESS.
+It includes Bulma front-end framework for fast prototyping.

 ## Usage